-While a significant portion of the Company's expenses are denominated in Canadian dollars, the Company collects substantially all of its revenues in currencies other than the Canadian dollar and therefore has significant exposure to fluctuations in foreign currencies, in particular the US dollar.
+While a significant portion of the Company's expenses are denominated in Canadian dollars, the Company collects a significant amount of its revenues in currencies other than the Canadian dollar and therefore has significant exposure to fluctuations in foreign currencies, in particular the US dollar.
 Approximately 75% to 80% of the Company's revenues are denominated in US dollars.